stellarport/slate/source/index.html.md

 }
 ```

-Informs A3S that a withdrawal has confirmed.
+Notifies A3S that a withdrawal has confirmed.
 Usually this is called by the relay server.

-Often, after A3S informs the relay server to execute a withdrawal via [Send Withdrawal](#send-withdrawal), it will get a `PENDING` response.
+Often, after A3S notifies the relay server to execute a withdrawal via [Send Withdrawal](#send-withdrawal), it will get a `PENDING` response.

-Once the withdrwaal successfully completes, the relay server should use this endpoint to inform A3S that a withdrawal is now confirmed.
+Once the withdrwaal successfully completes, the relay server should use this endpoint to notify A3S that a withdrawal is now confirmed.

 ### HTTP Request